History and a Historian

 The experimentation of allowing worker-priests to become completely immersed as ordinary workers, in the spirit of inquiry—but, it backfired, as the path of gaining souls saw a decrease in priest ordinations, as they either defected, quit or married.

 As for the dogma of the Blessed Mother’s assumption into heaven and her purpose, he saw her importance only as a necessity to offset the masculinity of Jehovah, a simple bio-psychological necessity as he called it.
 His thesis and beliefs were later put down, yet, it did not disappear, for his form of trajectories of life continue to influence many high-level thinkers of the religious hierarchy.
-Here are three video links: on Teihard de Chardin by young PhDs (1 hour); in en espagnol; one on de Chardin and Revelation (courtesy of Georgetown University, ADN Opinion, and Sensus Fidelium.)
+Here are three video links: on Teihard de Chardin and Revelation; in espagnol; and finally on de Chardin by young PhDs (1 hour) (courtesy of Sensus Fidelium, ADN Opinion, and Georgetown University.)

 All these thesis and depositions of thought were outside the scope of Lucia.
 Lucia Santos was only 10 years old when she was given a special task by God.
 For some strange reason she was chosen by God, and despite bedlam, two world wars, countless world revolutions and the rise of fanatical Islamo-Nazi terrorism and thesis, on a timescale nearly 90 years, never wavered from what she was told to promise.